publishpress/PublishPress-Blocks/readme.txt

 - Select each edition tool per profile
 - Activate lightbox effect in Gutenberg galleries
 - Display alt information as lightbox caption in galleries
-- Create your custom CSS styles from the configuration and apply it to any gutenberg block
+- Create your custom CSS styles from the configuration and apply on paragraph blocks
 - Insert the Gutenberg post summary based on content headers

 > <strong>Note about Advanced Gutenberg dev.</strong><br>